syncfusion-content/maui-docs/MAUI/Popup/localization.md

 # Localization in .NET MAUI Popup (SfPopup)

-Localization is the process of translating the application resources into different language for the specific cultures.
-The `SfPopup` can be localized by adding `resource` file.
+Localization is the process of translating the application resources into different languages for specific cultures.
+The `SfPopup` can be localized by adding a `resource` file.

 ## Setting CurrentUICulture to the application

-Application culture can be changed by setting `CurrentUICulture.` in `App.xaml.cs` file.
+Application culture can be changed by setting the `CurrentUICulture` in the `App.xaml.cs` file.

 {% tabs %}
 {% highlight c# tabtitle="App.xaml.cs" hl_lines="1 2 9 13" %}